cloudify-cosmo/docs.getcloudify.org/plugins/script.md

 # Context Proxy

 In the previous examples, `ctx` was referenced from within the scripts several times.
-This mechanism provides means for accessing the `ctx` object the way it is usually accessed when [writing plugins]({{ relRef("plugins/creating-your-own-plugin.md") }}).
+This mechanism provides means for accessing the `ctx` object the way it is usually accessed when [writing plugins](/plugins/creating-your-own-plugin).

 What follows is a description of how calls to the `ctx` executable, translate to the `ctx` object access.